 2019 National Carnival

-	The 2019 AFL Inclusion Carnival will be held in Blacktown, Sydney 15 - 21 July.
+The 2019 AFL Inclusion Carnival was held in Blacktown, Sydney 15 - 21 July.

 The team representing the NT can be found here: https://www.aflnt.com.au/news/2019/nt-team-named-for-2019-afl-national-inclusion-carnival

 NT vs Vic Metro - Vic Metro 6.0.36 defeated NT 2.0.12

 NT vs QLD - NT 6.3.39 defeated QLD 0.1.1